GoogleCloudPlatform/bq-bench/README.md

 ### Execution Queries

 The tool is by default bundled with the TPC-DS power run queries, available at [/third_party/queries/tpcds](https://github.com/GoogleCloudPlatform/bq-bench/tree/main/third_party/queries/tpcds).
 A similar query directory can be created in order to provide your own set of queries.
-Each query to be executed contained in a file with the naming convension `<query_name>.sql`.
+Each query to be executed should be contained in a file with the naming convension `<query_name>.sql`.
 The `query_name` part here will be shown in the reports and other logs.

 If there are multiple queries contains in a single file separated by a semicolon, each query will be executed separately, its statistics merged, and all the job ids will be mentioned in the single `job_id` field as a comma-separated list.